Lawyer complains of prison treatment of WikiLeaks’ Assange

 “If it comes to that, please let me know,” the judge said.

+Another lawyer for Assange, Gareth Peirce, told the judge on Tuesday that Assange was “struggling” and finding it hard to concentrate.

-Assange is wanted in the U.S. on espionage charges over the leaking of classified government documents a decade ago.
+Assange, 48, is wanted in the U.S. on espionage charges over the leaking of classified government documents a decade ago.

 U.S. prosecutors accuse Assange of conspiring with U.S. Army intelligence analyst Chelsea Manning to crack a password, hack into a Pentagon computer and release hundreds of thousands of secret diplomatic cables and military files on the wars in Iraq and Afghanistan.